FurqanAhmed-OFFICAL/Workout-analytics/README.md

    ```

 3. **Data Setup**
-   - Download the dataset from the Kaggle link above
+   - Download the dataset from the Kaggle link above or follow instructions in [Data/Readme.md](Data/Readme.md)
    - Set up PostgreSQL database and import the dataset
    - Import data using the provided Power Query scripts
    - Refresh data model in Power BI